3100, Accessibility

 • maintained in a secure environment in the facility, as well as during transfer between clinics and in between home and office visits.

 When information is requested, grantees should release only the specific information requested.
-Information collected for reporting purposes may only be disclosed in summary, statistically or in a format that does not identify individuals.
+Information collected for reporting purposes may only be disclosed in summary, statistically or in a format that does not identify people.
 Upon request, clients transferring to other providers must be provided with a copy or summary of their record to expedite continuity of care.

 3500, Personnel Policy and Procedures